katagaki/DJDX/README.md

 # DJDX

-A score viewer for beatmania IIDX, SOUND VOLTEX, and Polaris Chord, built for iOS.
+A score viewer for beatmania IIDX, SOUND VOLTEX, DDR, and Polaris Chord, built for iOS.

 Features:
 - Full English and Japanese support